-- Arrange interview/discussion with Keith Rossiter (Environment/Fisheries Correspondent, Western Morning News) and Sophie Pierce (BBC Spotlight/Radio Devon) with IFCA Officers to explain: - methods and status quo with Hand Working - > the reasons for Hand Working overview - research and information gathering required/planned - > timeline for process - possible outcomes - Update and build D&S IFCA contact lists - Circulate a press release with the above information (national, regional, special interest publications) - Post information on the website (as above) providing an opportunity to register interest in either stakeholder participation or e-news updates on research as completed - Publicise all above on social media and in IFCA e-Newsletters to Invite stakeholder participation and sign up for news updates
+- Arrange interview/discussion with Keith Rossiter (Environment/Fisheries Correspondent, Western Morning News) and Sophie Pierce (BBC Spotlight/Radio Devon) with IFCA Officers to explain: - methods and status quo with Hand Working - the reasons for Hand Working overview - > research and information gathering required/planned - > timeline for process - possible outcomes - Update and build D&S IFCA contact lists - Circulate a press release with the above information (national, regional, special interest publications) - Post information on the website (as above) providing an opportunity to register interest in either stakeholder participation or e-news updates on the on-going workstream as it develops. - Publicise all above on social media and in IFCA e-Newsletters to invite stakeholder participation and sign up for news updates. - Provide options (dedicated email/on-line survey forms) for stakeholders to engage